 The original charter application read: “The MVPCS is prepared to begin school….with 60 students ranging in ages from 10 to 16.
 We will, within the next three years, expand the population of students to include ages 5-19.
 The ultimate enrollment goal is 160 students.”
 An amendment in March, 1996, read, “The MVPCS will begin school in September, 1996, with up to 75 students ranging in age from 9 years old as of Sept.
 1, 1996, to age 14 years.
 We shall, within the next four years, expand the population of students to include ages 5 years, as of Sept.
 1st to age 19 years.
 The ultimate enrollment goal is 180 students.”

-The Martha’s Vineyard Public Charter School is open to all students, through a lottery, on a space-available basis, and does not discriminate on the basis of race, color, national origin, creed, sex, ethnicity, sexual orientation, mental or physical disability, age, ancestry, athletic performance, special need, proficiency in the English language, or academic achievement.
+The Martha’s Vineyard Public Charter School is open to all students, through a lottery, on a space-available basis, and does not discriminate on the basis of race, color, national origin, creed, sex, ethnicity, sexual orientation, gender identity, mental or physical disability, age, ancestry, athletic performance, special need, proficiency in the English language, or academic achievement.
 The Martha’s Vineyard Public Charter School adheres to Charter School Law (MGL Chapter 71 Section 89) and Regulations (603 CMR Section 1.06) regarding all enrollment and admission procedures.

 The application process includes, but is not limited to, conversations with prospective students and their families in conjunction with visits to the school.
 Prospective students and their families must also show a willingness and desire to design, in concert with their advisor, a Personal Education Plan.
 Students who wish to apply to Martha’s Vineyard Public Charter School but do not have a family able to support and work with them, will be matched with a sponsor who will help the child apply to the school, plan a PEP, and be a support throughout the child’s school career.